 - 6.1.1.
-SIF critical controls (i.e., critical behaviors and conditions (up to 10) that must be in place and functioning 100% of the time, without fail, to protect people when working in SIF exposure situations) are determined for each high-risk exposure category identified from the SIF precursor analysis and included on the SIF Classification Table (see APPENDIX A SIF CLASSIFICATION TABLE). - 6.1.2.
-The identification of SIF critical controls should be done by a group of internal Subject Matter Experts (SMEs) with knowledge and experience relevant to the SIF exposure situations. - 6.1.3.
-The initial set of SIF critical controls are field-tested and reviewed for accuracy and completeness.
+SIF critical controls (i.e., critical behaviors and conditions (up to 10) that must be in place and functioning 100% of the time, without fail, to protect people when working in situations with SIF risk) are determined for each high-risk exposure category identified from the SIF precursor analysis and included on the SIF Classification Table (see APPENDIX A SIF CLASSIFICATION TABLE). - 6.1.2.
+The identification of SIF critical controls should be done by a group of internal Subject Matter Experts (SMEs) with knowledge and experience relevant to the situations with SIF risk. - 6.1.3.
+The initial set of SIF critical controls are field-tested and reviewed for accuracy, and completeness.
 Going forward, the SIF critical controls should be reviewed at least annually and updated as needed.